 During Rabbi Pearlson's 41 years on the pulpit, the number of member families skyrocketed from 14 to 1,700.

 Rabbi Marmur: We Canadians take great pride in the accomplishments of late theologian and University of Toronto philosophy professor Emil Fackenheim, who became, arguably, the most influential Jewish thinker of his generation.
 He taught that continuing Jewish life and thus denying Hitler a posthumous victory was the 614th commandment.
 And, outside the Reform community, one of our heroes is human rights advocate Irwin Cotler, a former attorney general and current member of Parliament, who has been in the forefront of the world's struggle against anti-Semitism.

 Rabbi Dolgin: As a minority within the very traditional Canadian Jewish community, we prove ourselves to the rest of Canadian Jewry by bringing out the best of the Reform approach to Judaism, demonstrating that one can be at the same time modern and traditional, progressive and principled.
-For example, our Reform community in Toronto recognizes same-sex marriage-I officiated at the first same-sex Jewish wedding in Toronto-and we have just completed the purchase of a Jewish cemetery section to meet the needs of Reform-affiliated intermarried families (see "Til Eternity Do Us Part").
+For example, our Reform community in Toronto recognizes same-sex marriage-I officiated at the first same-sex Jewish wedding in Toronto-and we purchased a Jewish cemetery section to meet the needs of Reform-affiliated interfaith families.
 At the same time, the Reform community operates its own mikveh (ritual bath), and four Reform congregations offer one or more daily minyan services.
 This morning at our minyan, four of our members wore tefillin and all of the women and almost all of the men chose to wear a tallit.

 How do the challenges facing Canadian Reform Jewry compare to those faced by American Reform Jews?